- Data Access

 100 m Workshop Probing Vegetation

-In order to ensure the delivery of stable, reliable, and consistent data over its full mission lifetime, the Image Quality Center (IQC) continuously monitors the radiometric performance to be able to compensate for drifts caused by systematic changes, such as ageing of the instruments.
+In order to ensure the delivery of stable, reliable, and consistent data over its full mission lifetime, the Image Quality Center (IQC) continuously monitors the radiometric performance to enable compensation for drifts caused by systematic changes, such as the instrument's ageing.
 To this end, a fully operational and automated vicarious Cal/Val facility dedicated to the routine calibration of the PROBA-V instrument was developed.

 The absolute and inter-band accuracy of the absolute calibration coefficient is evaluated through the use of three independent vicarious calibration methods.
 These are: